symphonists/s3upload_field/README.markdown

 - Properly removes old files when adding a new one
 - Added SSL option
 - Added Unique File option
+- Added Cache Control option in preferences, needs to be in seconds, defaults to 10 days

 ___0.6.3 - ST___